-The Pukekohe Toyota Franklin Multicultural Festival will be held on Saturday 10 April 2021 at Pukekohe Indian Centre from 11am-4pm.
+The Perfect Painting Franklin Multicultural Festival was held on Saturday 13 May 2023 at Pukekohe Indian Centre from 11am-4pm.

 We will have food stalls celebrating our Pasifika, Indian, South African, Dutch, Kiwi, Māori cultures and many more.
 Our famous vegetable stall will be on show too.

 Each year in late March/early April, Puni School organises the Franklin Cultural Festival to celebrate the varied ethnicities of Pukekohe and the surrounding areas.
-This is our main fundraiser of the year.
-The Festival is run in conjunction with the Counties Manukau Ethnic Council and sporting bodies of Franklin.
+This is our main fundraiser of the year for the PTA.

 2008 – Kabiddi (Indian bullrush game)